mehulagg/gitlab/doc/development/usage_ping.md

    [`known_events/*.yml`](#known-events-are-added-automatically-in-usage-data-payload) files.
 1. All events listed at `events` attribute must have the same `redis_slot` attribute.
 1. All events listed at `events` attribute must have the same `aggregation` attribute.
+1. `time_frame` does not include `all` value, which is unavailable for Redis sourced aggregated metrics

 ### Database sourced aggregated metrics